-6. Agility Training Kit
+7. Agility Training Kit or DIY Course

 Even if you're not into agility training and competing with your dog professionally, there are many benefits of agility training for dogs, both physical and mental.

-7. Drinking Spot
+8. Drinking Spot

-You could put in a pet-friendly pond too, for the water-loving dog, with a gently sloping side or accessible steps, to make sure the dog can climb out easily if he falls in.
+You could put in a pet-friendly pond, too, for the water-loving dog, with a gently sloping side or accessible steps to make sure the dog can climb out easily if he falls in.

-8. No Toxic Stuff
+9. No Toxic Stuff

 Also, many baits for snails, pests, and rats can be fatal to your dog, so if you have to use baits and poisons in the backyard, ensure that your dog can’t reach them.

 If you want to grow some safe plants for dogs, there are also plenty of options, some of which can even be beneficial to dogs:

 - Peppermint: Modern Dog magazine says peppermint helps with stomach aches, gas relief and reduces nausea

 - Valerian, Chamomile, and California poppy: All of these herbs are natural relaxants for dogs – a happy, healthy, relaxed dog won’t be a constantly-barking dog.
 They help to lower blood pressure and even assist in the fight against parasites.